vniarchos/BootSTOP/README.md

 - **z_kill_list:** Allows for a smaller z-point sample by specifying which points to remove.

-Within the subclass *parameters_6d_sac*.
+Within the subclass *Parameters_6D_sac*.
 These alter the soft-Actor-Critic behaviour.
-- **filename:** The name of the output file (note the filetype *.csv* is automatically appended along with an optional integer - see Running the Code).
+- **filename_stem:** The name of the output file (note the filetype *.csv* is automatically appended along with an optional integer - see Running the Code).
 - **verbose:** Controls how much output is printed to the python console.
 - **faff_max:** The maximum number of iterations spent not improving the reward.